 Mint can be a great addition to your herb garden, and it’s an interesting plant in its own right.
 Because it’s considered invasive, it can be a much more challenging companion plant to stay on top of.

-Mint can grow from one small plant to a traveling vine if not controlled properly.
+Mint can grow from one small plant to a traveling vine if not controlled.
 So it’s important to know which plants do well with mint, and which you should keep it away from.

 As long as they’re watered properly, Mint plants are happy in full sun, but they also do well in partial shade.